 Many companies need to register patents or protect their intellectual property.
 These protections are especially true for businesses that work in media, design, or other creative industries.
 While not every case dealing with intellectual property makes it to court, there is a chance that you’ll need someone with courtroom experience to protect your company’s IP.

 If your company has more than one employee, you need to consider human resources.
 When hiring employees, your company needs to comply with state and federal laws.
 You may also benefit from having a lawyer help with employment agreements.

-How Do I Find a Good Lawyer?
+How to Find a Good Litigation Attorney

 There are tons of lawyers out there advertising their services, so how do you know when you’ve found a good fit?
 Here are some ways to make sure you find the best lawyer for your business.

 Getting a recommendation from a friend or family member is a great place to start in a search for an attorney.
 If they have a lawyer that they are happy with, it could be worth investigating.
 You can also check community groups, online forums, or social clubs.
 A good tip is to get a referral from someone who has similar legal needs to your own.
 You might start with your business partners, vendors, or other connections in your network.

 While you are checking for referrals, make sure to look at reviews.
 Whether you talk to past or current clients or you read comments on a review site, make sure to see what people are saying.
 Keep in mind that people tend to post more negative comments than they do positive ones.
 It is worth looking for any patterns or repeated themes to ensure you are finding a good fit for your company’s needs.

 Be prepared to ask questions to get a grasp on the lawyer’s experience.
 It’s possible that even the most experienced business attorney won’t be an expert in every area.
 Learn about their network and who they rely on to assist with their cases.
 Throw them a couple of scenarios and ask how they’ve worked with those issues in the past.
 Take notes and pay attention to how they respond to your questions.